Indians in New Jersey

-New Jersey is home to a lot of Indian-Americans.
+New Jersey is home to a huge number of Indian-Americans.

 New Jersey Indian Restaurants

-To cater to the growing Indian community, plenty of Indian businesses including restaurants, grocery stores, fashion stores, jewelers, travel agents and so on have cropped up in Edison, Iselin, Jersey City, South Plainfield and other New Jersey cities.
+Dozens of Indian restaurants have cropped up in Edison, Iselin, Jersey City, South Plainfield, Atlantic City and other New Jersey cities.

 Besides the Indian restaurants, clothing and jewelry stores there are several Hindu Temples and Gurdwaras to cater to spiritual needs of the growing Indian community.

 , Swaminarayan Temples in Cherry Hill